Enjoying Bar Prep: 6 Ways to Make Studying for the Bar Exam More Fun and Effective (Visual Guide)

 Yes, of course you’ll want to brush up on the law before you try to use it.
 Have foundational working knowledge.

-See how the issues and rules play out in real problems.
+See how the issues and rules play out in real scenarios.
 An example of how a rule is used is worth a thousand words explaining the rule.

 I counted that as a “visual” lol.
 Real ones coming up 👇🏻